-- Combine 1/2 c. of water and onion in a food processor.
+Combine 1/2 cup of water and onion in a food processor or blender.
 Puree for 30 seconds, add to the chicken broth.
-Add carrots, chicken granules and celery.
-Bring to a boil, then add either homemade noodles or I use about 2/3's bag of the "Country Pasta" Homemade Style Egg Pasta.

 - Cook the noodles until done, 15-20 minutes.

-- Add bouillon granules and pepper to taste.
+Add bouillon granules (instead of salt) and pepper to taste.